Automattic/jetpack/readme.txt

 **Improved compatibility**

 * Connection tools: ensure better compatibility with other plugins that may rely on a Jetpack connection.
-* Shortcodes & Embeds: ensure that the TED shortcode is compatible with the AMP plugin.
+* Shortcodes & Embeds: ensure that the slideshow and TED shortcodes are compatible with the AMP plugin.
 * SSO: allow third-party plugins to hook into Jetpack's Secure Sign On login form.

 **Bug fixes**